Exploring the vortex phase diagram of Bogoliubov-de Gennes disordered superconductors: Distribution of vortices in disordered superconductors

-By a further increase of the magnetic field $\phi/\phi_0 \geq 22$, the peaks that characterize the rectangular lattice phase become gradually smeared out.
-Some structure, closer to a circle, remains which is likely a signal of the vortex Bragg's glass \cite{giamarchi1994,larkin1970}.
+By a further increase of the magnetic flux $\phi/\phi_0 \geq 22$, the peaks that characterize the rectangular lattice phase become gradually smeared out.
+Some structure, closer to a circle, remains which is likely a signal of the vortex repulsion.
 This phase is characterized by the loss of any discrete translational symmetry, the restoration on average of rotational symmetry of the vortices position and, importantly, strong repulsion among vortices.
-Therefore, although the inhomogeneity of the order parameter destroys any lattice structure in Fourier space, the magnetic field still maintain vortices well separated.
+Therefore, although the inhomogeneity of the order parameter destroys any lattice structure in Fourier space, the magnetic flux still maintain vortices well separated.
 This gradual destruction of discrete translational symmetry has been observed \cite{chandra2015} experimentally.

-For $\phi/\phi_0 \ge 25$, no clear structure can be discerned in Fourier space which is typically associated with a vortex disordered phase where vortex repulsion is gradually weakened.
+For $\phi/\phi_0 \ge 24$, no clear structure can be discerned in Fourier space which is typically associated with a vortex disordered phase where vortex repulsion is gradually weakened.
 In this weak disorder region, with no multifractal effects, we expect rotational symmetry to still continue in the region close to the transition.
 However, larger lattices, with a larger number of vortices, leading to a sharper pattern in Fourier space, are necessary for a full characterization of this phase.
-More specifically, it would interesting to clarify whether some sort of diffuse diffraction disk, characteristic of rotational symmetry in the vortices position, is still observed, or whether a more refined analysis of the order parameter spatial correlations confirms the coexistence with global phase coherence.
+More specifically, it would be interesting to determine whether a clear diffraction disk, characteristic of rotational symmetry in the vortices position, is still observed.